danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 ![prototype oas breakeven annotation](../images/prototype-oas-breakeven-annotation.png "prototype oas breakeven annotation")

-Nice! 🎉
+Now the breakeven annotation is correctly rendered exactly where the two lines intersect. 🎉

 ## User Input Form

 At this point, I was satisfied with the visualization.
 The next step was to add in some flexibility with user input.
 For example, what if a user wants to delay to age 68 rather than 70, how would that impact the break even age?
 The code up to this point was hard-coded assuming a user would be delaying to age 70.

 Starting with the UI, I asked ChatGPT to generate a responsive form using TailwindCSS styles with a dropdown for which age to delay taking OAS, between 66 and 70, and a submit button.
-There's no benefit to delaying beyond age 70 because the 0.6% increase per month of delay maxes out at 60 months delay, i.e. 5 years from age 65 which is 70.
+Recall that there's no benefit to delaying beyond age 70 because the 0.6% increase per month of delay maxes out at 60 months delay, i.e. 5 years from age 65 which is 70.
 I told it to make the field required, and default to 70.

 It added the following form to the markup, just above the chart, contained in a panel with a subtle shadow: